intel-open-ui/core-default/README.md

 # core-default
-This repository is available core default components to draw, prototype or even build interface.
+This repository has available a bunch of core default components to draw, prototype or even build interface.